-- Coaching will not succeed if there is tension or contention between the parties.
-Coaching is not something you can do "to" someone, but it succeeds best when it is done "with" the person. - If the helper assumes a position of power or status and conveys the message, "I have the answers, and I'm going to teach you these correct ideas," there will be less success than if the coach continually seeks ideas and insights from within the individual.
-Indeed, the greatest success comes when the client's view of coaching issues, the potential solutions, and the ideas about the best process for change all come together to form a theory for the client, and the helper uses the client's theory of change to assist them in moving through the change process.
-In this context, the helper serves to reinforce the client's theory for change, apply experience to it, help to interpret it, and generally use the client's thinking in place of the helper's own agenda.

-The more the coach plays the "I'm the boss" card, the less effective the coaching will be.
+- If the helper assumes a position of power or status and conveys the message, "I have the answers, and I'm going to teach you these correct ideas," there will be less success than if the coach continually seeks ideas and insights from within the individual.
+Indeed, the greatest success comes when the client's view of coaching issues, the potential solutions, and the ideas about the best process for change all come together to form a theory for the client, and that the helper uses the client's theory of change to assist the client in moving through the change process.
+In this context, the helper serves to reinforce the client's theory for change, apply experience to it, help to interpret it, and generally use the client's thinking in place of the helper's own agenda. - The more the coach plays the "I'm the boss" card, the less effective the coaching will be.
 Yes, there are times, especially if it involves a performance issue, that this may be inevitable or appropriate.
-Difficult discussions regarding performance issues should occur less than 15 percent of the time in the grand scheme of corporate coaching.
+Difficult discussions regarding performance issues should occur less than 15% of the time in the grand scheme of corporate coaching.

 Finally, the work of these two researchers identifies an interesting phenomenon.
 The greatest improvement they observed did not occur during sessions they had with their patients, but in between sessions.
 The translation of that into corporate coaching seems obvious.
 We've long known that most of what people learn is absorbed casually and informally on the job, but virtually nothing has been done to enhance that and recognize its power.
-Helping people to be more observant about what takes place daily on the job, and to attempt new behaviors in the course of daily work, would appear to be some obvious applications of this insight.
+Helping people to be more observant about what takes place daily on the job, and to attempt new behaviors in the course of daily work would appear to be some obvious applications of this insight.